Sri Lanka bans face covering after attacks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COLOMBO: Sri Lankan President Maithripala Sirisena on Sunday announced a ban on face covering, a week after Islamist militants carried out coordinated suicide bombings that killed 253 people.
+Colombo: Sri Lankan President Maithripala Sirisena on Sunday announced a ban on face covering, a week after militants carried out coordinated suicide bombings that killed 253 people.

 Sirisena said he was using emergency powers to ban any form of face covering in public.
 The restriction will take effect from Monday, his office said in a statement.